r"""Pricing scenarios: evaluate a case at any rate action and report margin.

 """

-loss_cost: float
+loss_cost: Numeric

-current_rate: float
+current_rate: Numeric

 retention: RetentionLoad | None = None

-exposure: float | None = None
+exposure: Numeric | None = None

-persistency: float | None = None
+persistency: Numeric | None = None

 def __post_init__(self) -> None:

-require_nonnegative(self.loss_cost, "loss_cost")
+self.loss_cost = require_nonnegative(self.loss_cost, "loss_cost")

-require_positive(self.current_rate, "current_rate")
+self.current_rate = require_positive(self.current_rate, "current_rate")

 if self.exposure is not None:

-require_positive(self.exposure, "exposure")
+self.exposure = require_positive(self.exposure, "exposure")

 if self.persistency is not None:

-require_unit_interval(self.persistency, "persistency")
+self.persistency = require_unit_interval(self.persistency, "persistency")

 [docs]